-Leverage our IoT and Automotive domain expertise of more than 12 years, for custom development of hardware and software components for integration of FOTA/OTA update.
+Leverage our IoT and Automotive domain expertise of more than 12 years, for custom development of hardware and software components for FOTA update.

-Features of our FOTA/OTA Update Service for Remote Device Management:
+Features of Our FOTA Update Solution for Remote Device Management

 - Integration of Wi-Fi/Bluetooth/GPRS/GSM modules for secure communication between the FOTA server and the target devices.

-- Design and development of Firmware Software and integration with IoT protocols such as MQTT, CoAP ; HTTPS & SSL for secure data exchange; FTP/FTPS for file transfer.
+- Design and development of Firmware and integration with IoT protocols such as MQTT, CoAP; HTTPS & SSL for secure data exchange; FTP/FTPS for file transfer.

 - Selection of specific encryption methods to check the sanity of the update package.

-- Deciding the level of FOTA update required (At the whole system level, OS& the application level , or at the application level).
+- Deciding the level of FOTA update required (At the whole system level, OS and application level, or only at the application level).

 - Bootloader development to enable firmware download and reprogramming on the application device.